MSc Actuarial Science

 Risk Analysis & Management

-This module will explore the entire process of structuring a risk problem, from modelling it to communicating recommendations, both theoretically and in practice.
+Through this module we'll explore the entire process of structuring a risk problem, modelling it, supporting and communicating recommendations, both theoretically and in practice.

 Risk management is linked with decision analysis in so far as we explore decision making under uncertainty and it has links with quantitative business analysis as we explore the use of statistics in understanding risk.
 However, the topic has some unique attributes such as risk communication and the role that experts play in risk assessment.